Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Override-Physically-Based-Sky.md

 * If in **Spherical Mode**, either decrease the **Planetary  Radius**, or move the **Planet Center Position** down.

 * If not in **Spherical Mode**, decrease the **Sea Level**.

+The planet does not render in the depth buffer, this means it won't occlude lens flare and will not behave correctly when using motion blur.

 ## Warmup performance impact